Grilled Baked Potatoes

 Recipe variations:

-• Crispy skin: For crispy skin, take the aluminum foil off for the last 10 minutes on the grill.
+• Crispy skin: For crispier skin, I take off the foil for the last 10 minutes on the grill.
+It gives the outside a nice little crunch.

 Frequently asked questions